+FOR424H1 S

-FOR424H1 S Innovation and Manufacturing of Sustainable Materials
+Innovation and Manufacturing of Sustainable Materials

-I-AECERRRE, IV-AECHEBASC, IV-AEMECBASC, I-AEMINBIO, I-AEMINENV, I-AEMINNANO, IV-AFMMSBASC
+I-AECERRRE, IV-AECHEBASC, IV-AEMECBASC, I-AEMINBIO, I-AEMINENV, I-AEMINNANO, IV-AEMMSBASC

 Sustainable materials are a mandate for sustainable societies.
-This course will explore the manufacturing, engineering principles and design creating sustainable renewable resources.
-Special emphasis will be on bioplastics, biofibre, nanobiofibre. biocomposites and nanobiocomposites.
+This course will explore the manufacturing, engineering principles and design fundamentals for creating sustainable materials from renewable resources.
+Special emphasis will be on bioplastics, biofibre, nanobiofibre, biocomposites and nanobiocomposites.
 Written communication and design skills will be developed through tutorials and assignments.